NodeBE4/opinion/_posts/2022-08-01-EnclavedMicrostate.md

 ----- __678.4__ -----2022-08-10 02:37:35+08:00:

-The only thing I know about the Magnus Archives is that it gummed up my IFTTT feed because they tripped an applet I had set up to check for the word 'Taiping'.
+The only thing I know about the Magnus Archives is that it gummed up my IFTTT feed because a lot of posts on its subreddit tripped an applet I had set up to check for the word 'Taiping'.
 I have no idea if the Taiping Heavenly Kingdom was part of it because I never cared enough to even ctrl-F to find where the word popped up, but that's how I heard of it.